jfey/SmallThings/boards/jetson-nano.md

 table (MSDOS) has to be set for the complete device.
 Then its up to you to define the partition details.

+## Adding swap

-In the following example 8 GByte have been dedicated as "linux swap" and the reminder of the available 1 TB are mapped to the /data folder.
-This folder needs to be present in the root system to allow for a later file system mount.
-Check the chosen settings and select the green arrow on the gparted main menu.
+In the following example 8 GByte have been dedicated as *linux swap* and the reminder of the available 1 TB are mapped to the */mnt/data* folder.
+This folder needs to be present in the root file system to allow for a later file system *mount*.
+Check the chosen settings and select the green arrow on the *gparted* main menu.
 This will start the partitioning - all current data on the SSD will be gone after this step.

 ![gparted_swap_data.png](../pics/gparted_swap_data.png)